-• Envestnet - provides leading unified wealth management software and services to empower financial advisors and institutions.

-• Envestnet | Yodlee - a leading data aggregation and data intelligence platform powering dynamic, cloud-based innovation for digital financial services.
+- $\bullet \quad \textit{Envestnet} \text{a leading provider of unified wealth management software and services to empower financial advisors and institutions}.$ - Envestnet | YodleeTM leading data aggregation and data analytics platform powering dynamic, cloud-based innovation for digital financial services.

 The information in the following tables is derived from the Company's internal financial reporting used for corporate management purposes.
-Nonsegment expenses include salary and benefits for certain corporate officers, certain types of professional service expenses and insurance, acquisition related transaction costs, restructuring charges, and other non-recurring and/or non-operationally related expenses.
-There are no inter-segment revenues for the year ended December 31, 2017.
+Nonsegment expenses include salary and benefits for certain corporate officers, certain types of professional service expenses and insurance, acquisition related transaction costs, restructuring charges and other non-recurring and/or non-operationally related expenses.
+Inter-segment revenues were not material for the year ended December 31, 2018.

 The accounting policies of the reportable business segments are the same as those described in "Note 2 - Summary of Significant Accounting Policies."